FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 Lighthouse Labs. (n.d.-a).
 Find security vulnerabilities with Python.
 Lighthouse Labs.
 Retrieved July 17, 2024, from https://web.compass.lighthouselabs.ca/p/cyber/days/w03d5/activities/2947

 Lighthouse Labs. (n.d.-b).
 Finding basic security issues in logs.
 Lighthouse Labs.
 Retrieved July 17, 2024, from https://web.compass.lighthouselabs.ca/p/cyber/days/w03d5/activities/2945

-The widely accepted citation format in the cyber security industry is the APA format.
-Use this format for all projects in the program.
-Once you enter the industry, you may follow a different citation style if instructed by your organization.
-Note

-Examples: A guide to digital forensics and cybersecurity tools.
-Forensics Colleges.
-(2022, May 19). https://www.forensicscolleges.com/blog/resources/guide-digital-forensics-tools

-Whitman, M., & Mattord, H. (2017).
-Principles of information security (6th ed.).
-CENGAGE Learning Custom Publishing.